yhoogstrate/dr-disco/README.md

  - Free software: GNU General Public License v3 (GPLv3)

+## IMPORTANT NOTE

+### Dr. Disco was developed with STAR 2.4.
+STAR did not assign SA tags back then, which has been resolved over time.
+The arguments of later versions of STAR have also changed over time.
+We therefore provide the old instructions (STAR 2.4) and the latest instructions (STAR 2.7).
+The versions we tested with are:

+ - STAR 2.4.2 [V:020201]
+ - STAR 2.7.7.a [Mon Dec 28 13:38:40 EST 2020 compiled]

 ## Introduction

 Fusion genes are often driver events in several types of cancer, generally detected with DNA-sequencing (DNA-seq) and more recently with RNA-sequencing (RNA-seq).